 This course examines the response of organisations to the complex dynamics of a changing business environment in an emerging economy.
-It includes a full range of an organisational design and development interventions from diagnosis to implementation, to finally, post-intervention evaluation.
-In addition, the course will focus on the latest tools and technologies used in organisational design and development, and will teach candidates effective consulting skills and how to engage with clients.
+It includes a full range of organisational design and development interventions from diagnosis to implementation, to finally, post-intervention evaluation.
+Candidates develop a full appreciation of the necessity of Organisational Design and Development and People Management as a collective exercise that critically engages the whole organisation, not merely its leadership.
+Candidates come to appreciate the required changes to organisations to make them sustainable.
+In addition, the course is focused on the latest tools and technologies used in organisational design and development and enhances effective consulting skills to engage with clients.
 Building on a foundational understanding of people management, this course also serves to provide candidates with advanced strategic insights into managing people within organisations, and how a mastery of their performance and attitude can result in the success or failure of a business.

-Course Code: BUSA7413A Course Description: Strategy
+Course Description: Strategy

-This course will assist the candidate to identify the strategy variables that lead to organisations gaining a competitive advantage in the marketplace.
-Candidates will explore the vital importance of integration among the activities of an organisation, to ensure both sustainability and long-term success.
-This course applies analytical thinking and decision frameworks to generate sustainable performance in competitive local and global environments.
-Candidates will be engaged in leading edge strategic thinking and case study analysis with practical application derived from management theorists, practitioners and business leaders.
+This course introduces candidates to the principles of strategy in which they gain an understanding of thinking approaches and actions that allow for the creation and execution of strategic change in an organisation.
+It develops the critical awareness to identify the variables that lead to organisations gaining a competitive advantage in the marketplace.
+Candidates explore the vital importance of integration among the activities of an organisation, to ensure both sustainability and long-term success.
+Candidates utilise the basic tools of strategic analysis for the external and internal environment of an organisation.